ciptard/copy-edit/README.markdown

 the direction this will go, or even if I’ll finish it, but it’s bound to be an interesting ride.

+It is built on the Google AppEngine, and is running live at
+<http://copy-editor.appspot.com/>.
+You may want to give it a try, but
+keep in mind that it’s very much in development for now, and you may lose any data you save.

 For now, I want the application to:

  - Provide a place to store my draft posts.
  - Allow me to nominate ‘editors’ for each post, and let these editors take a peek at my writing, and hopefully give me their thoughts/suggestions/etc.

 Some thoughts for the future: